Troubleshooting Mitsubishi Check Engine Light On

 2. Mass Air Flow Sensor

-In most cases, the engine in your Mitsubishi has an integrated MAF sensor and intake air temperature sensors.
-With time, it can get contaminated with dirt, giving false readings.
-This will result in rough idle, lack of power, or hesitation on accelerations.
+In most cases, your Mitsubishi’s engine has an integrated MAF sensor and intake air temperature sensors.
+However, over time, these sensors can become contaminated with dirt, giving false readings.
+This can result in rough idle, lack of power, or hesitation on accelerations.

 Cleaning the sensor is simple, but only MAF cleaner fluid is used for this job.
 Another possibility is an intake leak.
 Codes: P0102 (Mass airflow sensor), P0113 (Intake air temperature sensor)